-\\\ - Sachin Patel was appointed on 18 May 2017.
+^{ -} Sachin Patel was appointed on 18 May 2017 and has waived his entitlement to a director's fee.
 Samir Desai who was a director up to 18 May 2017 also waived his entitlement to a director's fee for the period of his directorship.